kensyo/nvim-scrlbkun/README.md

 ## Installation

-You can install it in any way you like, just like any other plugin.
+You can install the plugin in any way you like, just like any other plugin.

 For example, if you use [vim-plug](https://github.com/junegunn/vim-plug),